 A: “Always remember the opportunity to change a patient’s life is in your hands.
 Life is so rewarding when you can give back to people of all walks of life.
 It is important to stay committed to improving your knowledge.
 Know that it is natural to be overwhelmed, but know your limitations.
 Take care of yourself while you are taking care of others.”

-Q: What are some of the best things about the Practical Nursing program at Dorsey Schools?
+Q: What are some of the best things about the Practical Nurse program at Dorsey Schools?

-A: “Some of the best things about Dorsey’s Practical Nursing Program are:
+A: “Some of the best things about Dorsey’s Practical Nurse program are:

 - Fast-paced program

 - Community involvement